 It is the role of the Ombudsman to look into the detail of individual complaints or problems.

-If you have raised concerns we us that are not individual complaints or problems, and are not satisfied with our response, you may raise your concerns about us as a public entity with the Controller and Auditor General.
+If you have raised concerns about us that are not individual complaints or problems and are not satisfied with our response, you may raise your concerns about us as a public entity with the Controller and Auditor General.